liberolinux/libero-install/README.md

 ## Troubleshooting and FAQ

 After the initial sanity check, the script should be able to finish unattendedly.
-But given the unpredictability of future libero versions, you might still run into issues once in a while.
+But given the unpredictability of future gentoo versions, you might still run into issues once in a while.

 The script checks every command for success, so if anything fails during installation,